ferama/kalic/README.md

 A docker based, persistent (through chroot) kali environment.

-Edit the envirnment on docker-compose.yml.
+Edit the envirnment in docker-compose.yml.

 Bring up with: